zhangdi/php-collection/README.md

 # php-collection
-A collection lib for PHP.
+A simple collection lib for PHP.